The Wajibu Wetu programme

-The programme achieves this through; strengthening capacities of these actors of change; subgranting to various organisations; support activities around civil society collaboration for policy advocacy and identifying and supporting, through seed granting, grassroots organizations with innovative initiatives, particularly at the grassroots level and in marginalised areas
+The programme achieves this through; strengthening capacities of these actors of change; subgranting to various organisations; support activities around civil society collaboration for policy advocacy and identifying and supporting, through seed granting, grassroots organisations with innovative initiatives, particularly at the grassroots level and in marginalised areas

 Wajibu Wetu further continues to nurture grassroots organisations that operate in marginalised areas and support the advancement of democratic culture and gender equality at the grassroots level.

 Contribute to respect for and fulfilment of human rights, deepening democracy and realization of gender equality in Kenya

 Improved attitudes and behaviours of right holders and duty bearers for upholding and defending human rights, democratic culture and gender equality in Kenya

 - Right holders demand respect for human rights

 - Young women, men and communities resist extremist ideologies